 - Recognise food triggers and stay away from that foods-use a fan while cooking and get someone else to empty the trash.

 - Stay hydrated-drink throughout the day and suck on ice lollies/candies if you cannot drink water.
-Try drink six to eight cups daily.
+Try to drink six to eight cups daily.

-- Some people find relief with Ginger-if you do, try capsules, candies, ginger ale and/or ginger tea.
+- Some people find relief with Ginger-if you do try capsules, candies, ginger ale and/or ginger tea.

 - Avoid food with increased fatty content and astringent and spicy and fatty foods as these are more likely to irritate the gastric mucosa.